 Matt Sigelman, chief executive of Burning Glass Technologies, a labor-market research firm, said employers and educators can do a better job of helping people find logical, reasonable career paths.
-Labor experts call this “skill adjacencies,” essentially diagnosing a person’s present skills and identifying promising careers that offer higher wages or growth in demand while requiring minimal investments of time and money in retraining.
+Labor experts call this “skill adjacency,” essentially diagnosing a person’s present skills and identifying promising careers that offer higher wages or growth in demand while requiring minimal investments of time and money in retraining.

 “We need a Waze for your career,” Mr. Sigelman said, referring to the navigation app that offers real-time maps and driving directions.
 “You could look at jobs that are adjacent to your skillset or role, and with fairly light training, you can make a jump into a better job.”